 We will then return you to your hotel in Cairo so you may spend the night there.

-Breakfast in the morning, then get ready for an exciting new day of your Easter vacation in Egypt as you go in a private A/C vehicle with an Egyptologist tour guide to see the most well-known Alexandria tourist sites in the coastal city of Alexandria, beginning with:
+After breakfast, get ready for a new experience as you travel in a private A/C vehicle with your Egyptologist tour guide to see the most well-known Alexandria tourist sights, beginning with:

 Kom El Shoqafa’s catacombs

 a Roman cemetery where a family tomb exhibits the fusion of Roman and Egyptian design.
-To see the tomb and Caracalla Hall, go underneath.
+To see the tomb and Caracalla Hall, go underground.

 Return to the surface and continue your visit: